-Output 1.1.1 Goascorán's integrated watershed management approach is linked to community- based adaptation 1.1.1.a Number of municipalities using adaptation tools for planning and implementation purposes 1 (Honduras) 14 Project progress reports Local planning documents No additional Covid-19 pandemic health restrictions that could delay implementation are introduced.
+Output 1.1.1 Goascorán's integrated watershed management approach is linked to community- based adaptation municipalities using adaptation tools for planning and implementation purposes reports reports Local planning documents Local planning documents No additional Covid-19 pandemic health restrictions that could delay implementation are introduced.
 (A) Major shocks and related emergency responses may jeopardize the involvement of municipal and processes to support vulnerable communities and households 1.1.1.b.
-Percentage of local planning and knowledge sharing activities with the participation of women, youth and indigenous people representatives 0 100% Project/ Workshop reports watershed authorities (R) Support from watershed authorities to disseminate knowledge on adaptive practices (A) Indigenous people and other vulnerable groups actively involved in planning processes (A) Output 1.1.2 Well- proven climate adaptation practices introduced, applied, and scaled up at vulnerable smallholder farmer households and watershed levels 2 Well- nate the smallholder practices farmer in targeted applied, communities (%) up at adopting climate smallholder resilient livelihood seholds and practices 1.1.2.a Proportion of TBD At II small At least 70% of smallholder farmers in targeted municipalities adopting climate resilient livelihood practices Field visit assessment reports Mid-term and final evaluation reports Community members are sufficiently interested in and willing to take part in CBAP process (A) Support for the implementation is provided by local authorities with integration into municipal plans (A) Major extreme weather events (cat.
-1.1.2.b Number and type of community-based adapted assets (tangible and intangible) created or strengthened in support of individual or community livelihood strategies of implementation (Exact type of assets to be defined through CBPPs in PY1) Field assessment reports Project reports 4/5 hurricanes), severe recurrent droughts and Covid-19 restrictions might jeopardize the implementation of adaptation measures (R) Vulnerable households and farmer organizations are committed to strengthening their capacities (A) Output 1.1.3 Ecosystem-based adaptation and disaster risk reduction approaches are introduced, applied and scaled up across 1.1.3.a Number of individuals (disaggregated by gender and age) trained in implementation of EbA measures 0 30,000 individuals trained (60% women and youth) Project training reports Community members are sufficiently interested in and willing to take part in the process (A) Support for the implementation is provided by local authorities with integration into municipal plans (A)
+Percentage of local planning and knowledge sharing activities with the participation of women, youth and indigenous people representatives 0 100% Project/ Workshop reports watershed authorities (R) Support from watershed authorities to disseminate knowledge on adaptive practices (A) Indigenous people and other vulnerable groups actively involved in planning processes (A) Output 1.1.2 Well- proven climate adaptation practices introduced, applied, and scaled up at vulnerable smallholder farmer households and watershed levels 1.1.2.a Proportion of the smallholder farmer in targeted communities (%) adopting climate resilient livelihood practices TBD At least 70% of smallholder farmers in targeted municipalities adopting climate resilient livelihood practices Field visit assessment reports Mid-term and final evaluation reports Community members are sufficiently interested in and willing to take part in CBAP process (A) Support for the implementation is provided by local authorities with integration into municipal plans (A) Major extreme weather events (cat.
+1.1.2.b Number and type of community-based adapted assets (tangible and intangible) created or strengthened in support of individual or community livelihood strategies 0 TBD during first year of implementation (Exact type of assets to be defined through CBPPs in PY1) Field assessment reports Project reports 4/5 hurricanes), severe recurrent droughts and Covid-19 restrictions might jeopardize the implementation of adaptation measures (R) Vulnerable households and farmer organizations are committed to strengthening their capacities (A) Output 1.1.3 Ecosystem-based adaptation and disaster risk reduction approaches are introduced, applied and scaled up across 1.1.3.a Number of individuals (disaggregated by gender and age) trained in implementation of EbA measures 0 30,000 individuals trained (60% women and youth) Project training reports Community members are sufficiently interested in and willing to take part in the process (A) Support for the implementation is provided by local authorities with integration into municipal plans (A)